Alice and Claude Askew: Marriage and partnership

-And it was not long after their marriage, that Alice and Claude Askew had begun writing together.
+It was not long after their marriage, that Alice and Claude Askew had begun writing together.
 The first novel under their joint names, The Shulamite, was published in 1904.
 It is set in South Africa, where an Englishman comes to the rescue of an unhappily married woman from ‘the lash’ of her authoritarian and violent husband, a Boer farmer.
 Here it must be remembered that this was pretty soon after the Boer War (also known as the Second Boer War, which ran from 11 October 1899 to 31 May 1902).
 Afterwards Claude Askew, together with Edward Knoblock, wrote a stage adaptation of it, which was first produced in 1906 at the Savoy Theatre, London starring Lena Ashwell, and a little later with Miss Ashwell in the same role in New York City.
 In 1921 Paramount Pictures produced a silent film version with the title Under the Lash starring Gloria Swanson, and directed by Sam Wood.